logaan/vlad/README.md

 Once some more work has been done I intend to make vlad available through clojars.

+## TODO

+* The predicate checks seem to be backwards.
+Should they not return true to represent validity?
+* It would be quite nice to have a method that wraps errors up in lists and nil values in empty lists.
+* It would also be quite nice to auto generate the error objects from the method signatures as they seem to be identicle.
+* equals-value and equals-field are terrible names.

 ## License

 Copyright © 2012 Logan Campbell